wemojema/event-journal-java-sdk/readme.md

 ---

 ## VersionedAggregates
-A Versioned aggregate is an Abstract class that all Event Sourced Aggregates must extend.
+A Versioned aggregate is an Abstract class that all Event Sourced Aggregates can extend.
 Each time an event is applied to a Versioned Aggregate, the version of the aggregate is incremented.
 Any new messages that are emitted from this aggregate use the aggregate's version as their sequence number.
-The state of a Versioned Aggregate is deterministic so long as in the apply methods of the aggregate nothing non-deterministic is happening.
+The state of a Versioned Aggregate is deterministic so long as in the apply methods of the aggregate nothing non-deterministic is happening, ie: randomness or anything related to dates / times when the current date/time is used instead of some data supplied by the event.

 **Versioned Aggregates** should implement apply() methods for any events that can alter its state.